 The terms “multigrain,” “wheat,” “wheat germ,” and “bran” may not always be an indicator that a grain is whole or healthy.
 In fact, they may mean part of the grain is missing.
 Or in some cases the ingredient multigrain may imply many grains are included, none of which are whole.

-Be warned that a cereal labelled “low in sugar” may not necessarily be PCOS friendly.
+Be warned that a cereal labeled “low in sugar” may not necessarily be PCOS friendly.
 It may have saturated fats, high levels of sodium, or lack whole grains.
 Therefore, it is important to read both the nutrition information panel as well as the ingredients to make a decision.

 Protein is important for energy and to help maintain a healthy metabolism (1).
 The best way to get protein into your diet is by eating foods high in the amino acid leucine.
 Leucine stimulates the production of insulin-like growth factor 1(IGF-1) – which has been shown to make you feel full and help maintain muscle tissue (6).
 Protein, especially leucine-rich protein, also helps reduce blood sugar levels after meals and therefore can boost metabolism so that more fat is burned during exercise (11).